Jackie (2010 film)

+Jackie was released on 14 October 2010 to critical acclaim from critics.
 The film is noted for its technical prowess, witty dialogues and lyrics, combined with an art that has become a trademark of Soori's rustic feel cinema.

-It is also considered one of the trend-setter films of the Kannada film industry.
-One of the landmark movies in Puneeth Rajkumar's career, the movie was especially noted for its music by V. Harikrishna.
-Yograj Bhat was the lyricist for all the songs of the movie.
+Jackie was also considered one of the trendsetting films of the Kannada cinema and one of the landmark movies in Puneeth Rajkumar's career.
+It was especially noted for its music by V. Harikrishna.
+Yograj Bhat was the lyricist for all the songs of the film.
 The album, which celebrated its platinum disc, is also available as a 5.1 audio DVD disc.
-After successful screening in Australia, United Kingdom and Germany, Jackie was released in the US and Singapore in February 2011.
+After successful screening in Australia, United Kingdom and Germany, the film was released in US and Singapore in February 2011.

-A portion of the song Kannalle Eno from Rajkumar's 1980 movie Vasantha Geetha was re-used in the title track of this movie.
+A portion of the song Kannalle Eno from Rajkumar's 1980 movie Vasantha Geetha was re-used in the title track of the film.
+The film was dubbed and released in Telugu on 6 May 2011.
+The film was adjudged the Best Film of 2010 at the South Filmfare Awards.
+The film was declared the highest grosser of the year.

+The film was re- released grandly with upgraded technical features on 15 March 2024 to commemorate Puneeth's birth anniversary.